Xuhpclab/drcctprof-docs/source/buildtools.rst

 This section describes the basic structure of a DrCCTProf client, including the functionality of various events occurring during the program execution.

-DrCCTProf is an extension of DynamoRIO and it can collect the call path of every binary instruction at runtime.
+DrCCTProf is an extension of DynamoRIO.
+It can collect the call path of every binary instruction at runtime.
 It provides a rich set of APIs for developers to build instrumentation clients.
-The term 'instrumentation client' in this context refers to a shared object file that uses the DrCCTProf API & DynamoRIO API to capture and process necessary runtime events.
+The term 'instrumentation client' in this context refers to a shared object file that uses the DrCCTProf APIs & DynamoRIO APIs to capture and analyze necessary runtime events.

-To correctly modify the libdrcctlib_instr_statistics_clean_call.so client, you must understand its implementation, `instr_statistics_clean_call.cpp <https://github.com/Xuhpclab/DrCCTProf/blob/master/src/clients/drcctprof_instr_statistics_clean_call/instr_statistics_clean_call.cpp>`_.
+To correctly modify the libdrcctlib_instr_statistics_clean_call.so client, you must understand its implementation in `instr_statistics_clean_call.cpp <https://github.com/Xuhpclab/DrCCTProf/blob/master/src/clients/drcctprof_instr_statistics_clean_call/instr_statistics_clean_call.cpp>`_.
 The diagram below shows the key functions in instr_statistics_clean_call.cpp and how they relate to each other.

 .. image:: code/instr_statistics_clean_call_frame.png
   :alt: instr_statistics_clean_call frame

-The easiest way to understand the client is to think of it as event-driven.
+The easiest way to understand the client is to think of it as event driven.
 Each function is called upon the occurence of an event during the application execution:

 - 1. DynamoRIO loads and runs the client, calling ``dr_client_main()`` before the execution of the application.

-- 2. In ``dr_client_main()``, the client calls ``ClientInit()``, which will initialize any `extensions of DynamoRIO <https://dynamorio.org/page_ext.html>`_ before the application execution.
+- 2. In ``dr_client_main()``, the client calls ``ClientInit()``, which initializes any `extensions of DynamoRIO <https://dynamorio.org/page_ext.html>`_ before the application execution.

-- 3. In ``ClientInit()``, the client calls ``drcctlib_init()``, which will initialize DrCCTPorf and register a function as each instruction of code in the application is prepared before being executed, ``InsTransEventCallback()``.
-Registering such a function for an event is usually referred to as a 'callback function'.
+- 3. In ``ClientInit()``, the client calls ``drcctlib_init()``, which initializes DrCCTPorf and registers a function (``InsTransEventCallback()``) at each instruction in the application before the application execution.
+Such a function register for an event (i.e., upon each instruction) is usually called as a 'callback function'.

 - 4. In ``InsTransEventCallback()``, the client registers a callback function which is executed for each native instruction which appears in the code of the application, ``InsCount()``.
 The ``InsCount()`` function is the instrumentation which is the purpose of the client.

-- 5. In ``dr_client_main()``, the client registers a callback function which is called just before the client stops running, ``ClientExit()``.
+- 5. In ``dr_client_main()``, the client registers a callback function (``ClientExit()``), which is invoked just before the client stops running (i.e., at the end of the application execution).

 - 6. The application stops running and DynamoRIO calls ClientExit().

-The preceding information is a simplified explanation of how a client operates.
-For a more detailed information, read the `instr_statistics_clean_call.cpp <https://github.com/Xuhpclab/DrCCTProf/blob/master/src/clients/drcctprof_instr_statistics_clean_call/instr_statistics_clean_call.cpp>`_ file, and refer to details of key functions in the DynamoRIO functions and DrCCTProf APIs reference manual, especially: `dr_insert_clean_call() <https://dynamorio.org/dr__ir__utils_8h.html#a1df44dbe3d8dbf82e63e96741f167c64>`_, which implements the instrumentation you want. ``drcctlib_init(…, …, InsTransEventCallback, …)``, which defines where the instrumentation must be inserted.
+The steps above simply explain the mechanism for a DrCCTProf client.
+For detailed information, read the `instr_statistics_clean_call.cpp <https://github.com/Xuhpclab/DrCCTProf/blob/master/src/clients/drcctprof_instr_statistics_clean_call/instr_statistics_clean_call.cpp>`_ file, and refer to details of key functions in the DynamoRIO functions and DrCCTProf APIs reference manual, especially: `dr_insert_clean_call() <https://dynamorio.org/dr__ir__utils_8h.html#a1df44dbe3d8dbf82e63e96741f167c64>`_, which implements the instrumentation and ``drcctlib_init(…, …, InsTransEventCallback, …)``, which defines where the instrumentation must be inserted.